We are on the outskirts of the city of Bata.

 Father José Luis Mangué Mbá, from the Diocese of Bata (Equatorial Guinea), together with another priest, attends the parish of Nuestra Señora de Carmen (in the town of Bome) and is in charge of five other communities, each with its own chapel.
 They have infrastructure problems: there is no sacristy or premises for meetings, catechesis, rehearsal of hymns, paraliturgical celebrations, etc. The church is not sufficiently equipped either: there is no baptismal font, no holy vessels and no tablecloths.
 For this reason, he is grateful for the donation of sacred vessels from CARF.

-We also have pnfrastructure problems: There is no sacristy or premises for meetings, catechesis, rehearsal of songs, paraliturgical celebrations,...
+We also have pnfrastructure problems: There is no sacristy or premises for meetings, catechesis, song rehearsals, paraliturgical celebrations,...
 The church is not sufficiently equipped either: there is no baptismal font, sacred vessels, tablecloths...
-Now I am taking a Way of the Cross paid for by the Discalced Carmelites of Boadilla del Monte and last year those of San Lorenzo de E Escorial paid for the tabernacle.
+Now I am taking a Stations of the Cross paid for by the Discalced Carmelites of Boadilla del Monte and last year those of San Lorenzo de El Escorial we were paid for the tabernacle.

 For this reason, this donation of ornaments that we have received from the CARF Foundation means a lot to us.
 It will allow us to dignify our worship and provide a more evangelical service to the community.
 In your name and mine, I thank you infinitely.